 For merged changes the

-Included In drop-down panel is available in
+Included In drop-down panel is available

-(assuming that every release is tagged).
+release is tagged).

 If there are changes that are related to the currently viewed change they are displayed in the third column of the change screen.

-The following tabs may be displayed:
+The following sections may be displayed: